lbain/lucybain/source/blog/2017/01-29-js-promises-errors-a-plus-vs-deferreds.html.md

 ---
-title: JS: Promises/A+, jQuery Deferreds, and errors
+title: "JS: Promises/A+, jQuery Deferreds, and errors"
 tags: js, promises

 description: A look into how Promises/A+ vs jQuery Deferreds handle errors differently.